“Scotland with sunshine and sherry: an elegant, family-run guesthouse in the wooded Aracena hills”

 You can also rent the Whole House, sleeping 12-14 people, with a cook and domestic help.
 Being so secluded and homely, it would be perfect for a family get-together or celebration.

 - Cots Available

 - Honesty bar

 As soon as the gong summons you from the depths of a fireside armchair to a candlelit wood-panelled dining room, you know you're in for a treat.
-Sitting around a long, neatly laid table in the stimulating atmosphere of a smart-casual dinner party, you can enjoy the delights of Jeannie's Cordon Bleu training applied to Andalucian country fare.
+Sitting around a long, neatly laid table in the stimulating atmosphere of a smart-casual dinner party, delicious Andalucian country fare.

-Let Jeannie know the day before and she'll happily prepare lunch for you, too.
+Let them know the day before and they'll happily prepare lunch for you, too.
 Expect scrummy salads, local cheeses and Buen Vino's own chorizo and saucisson whilst nearly all the veggies are organically grown on the estate.

 - Communal dining

 - Lunch by arrangement

 - The Aracena region and Picos de Aroche Nature Reserve make ideal walking, kayaking or mountain-biking country; ask for maps and advice on routes through the woods to forgotten villages and crumbling castles